1917 Michigan Wolverines football team: Week 1: Case

-Week 2: Kalamazoo Normal
+Week 2: Western State Normal

-On Wednesday, October 10, 1917, Michigan played the football team from the Kalamazoo Normal School (later renamed Western Michigan University).
+On Wednesday, October 10, 1917, Michigan played the football team from the Western State Normal Normal School (also called Kalamazoo Normal and later renamed Western Michigan University).
 The game was the first game between the two schools, and the two programs met only one other time in the 20th century.

 Michigan won the game by a score of 17 to 13.
-Michigan led 10-7 at the start of the fourth quarter, but Kalamazoo Normal scored a touchdown with four minutes remaining to take a 13-10 lead.
+Michigan led 10–7 at the start of the fourth quarter, but Kalamazoo Normal scored a touchdown with four minutes remaining to take a 13–10 lead.
 On the following drive, halfback Harold Rye returned the kickoff 35 yards, and Abe Cohn then had a long run.
 Fullback Tad Wieman accounted for all of Michigan's points, scoring two touchdowns, kicking two points after touchdown, and one field goal from place kick.
 Michigan quarterback Cliff Sparks was injured in the game and did not start another game.

 The game was played in quarters lasting 7-1/2, 7-1/2, 10 and 10 minutes.
 Michigan's starting lineup against Kalamazoo Normal was Angus Goetz (left end), Frank Culver (left tackle), Alan Boyd (left guard), John Orton Goodsell (center), William Fortune (right guard), Richard Weske (right tackle), Oscar Cartwright (right end), Cliff Sparks (quarterback), Abe Cohn (left halfback), Joseph Hanish (right halfback), and Tad Wieman (fullback).
 Substitutes appearing in the game for Michigan were Elmer Cress (left end), Rye (right halfback), St. Clair (right end), and Lowell Genebach (quarterback).